-Gain an understanding of fundamental concepts in leadership, human resources, management, marketing and business ethics with an Associate’s degree in Human Resources and Organizational Leadership.
+Organizations start with great people.
+Great careers start here.
+You’ll gain an understanding of fundamental concepts in leadership, human resources, management, training and development and business ethics with an online Associate’s degree in Human Resources and Organizational Leadership.
 This degree program is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.
-If you want to advance even further in your education, our ladder curriculum also helps you smoothly transfer your Associate's degree credits to a Bachelor’s degree in Human Resources and Organizational Leadership.
+If you want to advance even further in your education, our laddered curriculum helps you smoothly transfer your Associate's degree credits to an online Bachelor’s degree in Human Resources and Organizational Leadership.

 Take me to: